mirceaulinic/mirceaulinic.github.io/_posts/2019-04-24-extending-napalm-salt.md

   You can find the complete list of supported platforms on [GitHub](https://github.com/ktbyers/netmiko#supports).

-  While this is not encouraged usage, it is sometimes the only available choice, particularly on plaforms that fail to offer a (proper) or consistent API, but not limited to: for example, on Junos (and others) that have high coverage over the API for the available commands, there are cases when some are not currently supported.
+  While this is not encouraged usage, it is sometimes the only available choice, particularly on platforms that fail to offer a (proper) or consistent API, but not limited to: for example, on Junos (and others) that have high coverage over the API for the available commands, there are cases when some are not currently supported.
 As an example, on Junos you cannot gather the MTR results